 Under a forward/futures contract, the buyer has assumed the entire price risk relating to the underlying financial instrument.
 If the price falls, a loss arises which is equal to the difference between the value of the underlying financial instrument and the forward/futures price.
 If the price increases, a corresponding gain arises, equal to the difference between the value of the underlying financial instrument and the forward/futures price.
-If the price increases, a corresponding gain arises, equal to the difference between the value of the underlying financial instrument and the forward/futures price.
 In addition to the price risk, the buyer runs a credit risk related to the seller delivering the agreed financial instruments on the settlement date.